- Energy-efficient living

 - Our information pages and list of actions have dozens of ideas on how to save energy at home through efficient heating and cooling, insulation, lighting and using energy-efficient appliances.

-- Check out our renter's guide for heaps of handy suggestions—and research rebates available to landlords so you can let them know about any assistance and how much they can save.
+- Check out our renter's guide for lots of handy suggestions—and research rebates available to landlords so you can let them know about any assistance and how much they can save.
 Changes to things like insulation, water heating or lighting will save energy costs and will also improve the capital value of the property, creating a win-win situation.

 The major sources of energy use around the typical Australian home are spread across heating water, heating and cooling and refrigeration and other electrical appliances.
 Standby power, lighting and cooking generally make up most of the rest of your household energy bill.